devwraithe/weather_loom/README.md

 ## :question: Need Help?

-- For support, you can get in touch with me via [LinkedIn](https://www.linkedin.com/in/ibrahimaibrahim)
+- For support, you can get in touch with me via <a href="https://www.linkedin.com/in/ibrahimaibrahim">LinkedIn</a>